kylesonaty/Nappy/readme.md

         // return a list of URIs of where the product is at.
 		[|"1";"2";"3"|] |> Seq.cast
     override this.Get(id) =
-        let product = { name = "A"; price = 3.99m}
+		// return the product at the specified id let product = { name = "A"; price = 3.99m}
         product
 ```